gregoryng/navcoldex_gnss_server/README.md

 `server.py` reads serial input from a GNSS receiver and creates a TCP server that the `navcoldex` Qt GUI can receive input from.

-This utility currently only supports NMEA input, but support for Novatel binary format messages and Javad/Topcon TPS/JPS format binary messages are also planned.
+This utility  supports NMEA input, Novatel binary format messages and Javad/Topcon TPS/JPS format binary messages.

 See below for recommended messages for each input format.